How do credit card numbers get stolen?

 In conclusion

 Cybercriminals employ many tactics to gain your personal information.
-Protect yourself by knowing their most common schemes and proactively taking steps to avoid them.
-If you believe your credit card information has indeed been compromised, don't hesitate to contact your credit card issuer right away.
+Protect yourself by knowing their common schemes and proactively taking steps to avoid them.
+If you believe your credit card information has indeed been compromised, don't hesitate to contact your credit card issuer.
 Many issuers offer zero liability protection against unauthorized purchases.
 Be sure to check your account activity regularly to quickly identify anything unusual.